-- Rainwater hardness (total dissolved solids, TDS) of close to zero.
+- Rainwater hardness (total dissolved solids, TDS) is close to zero.

 To play it safe, begin by using 25% rainwater and make up the difference with tap water.
 Provided that the pH remains between 6.5 and 7.5, you can increase the mix to 50% rainwater.
 Monitor the water, and if the pH level drops, reduce the rainwater content.

 Although bottled water can make a good alternative to tap water for use in a betta tank, it can work out expensive.
-Obviously, you should only use “still” water, not the carbonated, sparkling variety!
+You should only use still water, not the carbonated, sparkling variety!

 Some fish stores sell water that’s advertised as being specifically for use with betta fish.
 That bottled water has been pre-conditioned to make it perfect for use in betta habitats.

 The pH is ideal for betta fish, and all harmful chemicals and heavy metals have been removed.
-Although this water is perfect for your pet, it’s usually costly, and tap water is perfectly adequate, as long as you add the correct conditioner.
+Although this water is perfect for your pet, it’s usually costly, making it impractical for use in larger tanks.

-However, if you have a small betta tank, you might appreciate the convenience of having water that’s ready for immediate use.
+However, if you have a small betta aquarium, you might appreciate the convenience of having water that’s ready for immediate use.

-If you live in a rural area that’s not part of the city grid water supply, you may get your water from a well.
-So, is well water safe to use in your betta’s tank?
+If you live in a rural area that’s not part of the city grid water supply, you might get your water from a well.
+But is well water safe to use in your betta’s tank?

-You can check if your well water is safe for use in your betta tank by taking a sample to your local fish store who will test the water for you.
+You can check if your well water is safe for use in your betta tank by taking a sample to your local fish store, which will test it for you.
 Once you know what’s in the well water, you can choose a suitable conditioner to treat it with.
 Also, you’ll need to check that the pH levels are appropriate for your betta pet, and you can do that by using an aquarium water testing kit.

 A critical aspect of creating a perfect watery home for your betta pet is to get the water parameters correct, especially the pH.

 Betta fish water should ideally have a pH in the range of 6.5 to 8.0.
-However, they can tolerate slightly acidic water if you make the adjustment gradually.
+However, they can tolerate slightly acidic water if you adjust gradually.
 Water generally maintains a pH of close to 7.0, which is classed as “neutral.”
 However, in the case of bottled water, the pH can be between as low as 6.0 and as high as 9.0.

 Betta fish need clean water with a pH between 6.5 and 7.5.